Accreditations:

-Martin Rigby Counselling in Preston, Lostock Hall and Wigan – Experienced, qualified and registered person-centred counsellor, mindfulness teacher, workshop presenter and group facilitator working in Preston, Lostock Hall and Wigan.
+Martin Rigby Counselling in Preston, Lostock Hall and Wigan – Experienced, qualified and registered person-centred counsellor, supervisor, mindfulness teacher and workshop presenter working in Preston, Lostock Hall and Wigan.

 About Me

-Experienced, qualified and registered person-centred counsellor, mindfulness teacher, workshop presenter and group facilitator working in Preston, Lostock Hall and Wigan.
+Experienced, qualified and registered person-centred counsellor, supervisor, mindfulness teacher and workshop presenter working in Preston, Lostock Hall and Wigan.

 My working hours are Monday to Friday 9am-9pm.
-During the week I provide flexible daytime and evening counselling appointments, working face-to-face from the comfortable surroundings of my home in Lostock Hall (PR5).
+During the week I provide flexible daytime and evening counselling appointments, working face-to-face, online and by telephone from the comfortable surroundings of my home in Lostock Hall (PR5).
 Please be aware that my latest evening appointment is at 8pm.
 I am also available to see clients during the daytime from rooms I hire in Preston and Wigan.
 All appointments are on a first-come first-served basis and are subject to advance payment being received, room availability at the clinics and my general work schedule.
+Please be aware that I may need to charge an additional fee to cover the cost of travel, room bookings and any time I may need to schedule out of my work day.

 My counselling approach is accessible, confidential and person-centred.
 This means clients will choose the direction of counselling and forming a therapeutic relationship based on trust and respect is always at the heart of therapy.
 I counsel people of all ages, abilities, genders, cultures and backgrounds, including young people, men and women, adults, older adults and couples.
 I also work with employers, groups and organisations.